japuter/Air-Travellers-Challenge-Web/documents/PLAN.md

     - Rotating the cannon to shoot enemies
     - Powerup mechanics:
     If you receive a power up you can use it instantly by pressing space (maybe will implement inventory to store the powerups)

+    Guardian/Cannon Mechanics:
+        - Guardian has a cannon
+        - Guardian has 3 lives each worth 100HP

     Powerups:
         - Double time = cannon will shoot twice as fast